 These behaviours themselves do not indicate that a child is being trafficked, but should be considered as indicators that this may be the case.
-If staff believe that a child is being trafficked, this will be reported to the DSL for referral to be considered to children's social care.
+When considering modern slavery, there is a perception that this is taking place overseas.
+The government estimates that tens of thousands of slaves are in the UK today.